DEFIANCE-project/bake-defiance/README.md

 First, build the base image with `docker build . -f .devcontainer/Dockerfile -t defiance-devcontainer`.

-Then, you can build the full image with a simple `docker build .`.
-The ns3 root directory is the default working directory or at `$NS3_HOME`.
+Then, you can build the full image with `docker build -f Dockerfile-development`.
+The ns3 root directory is the default working directory and at `$NS3_HOME`.
 To build ns3 and ns3-defiance as well, you can add `--build-arg BUILD_NS3=True`.

+For training e.g. in a cluster, it is convenient to have a small docker image with all requirements necessary for training.
+For this, there is `Dockerfile-train`.
+Once you have built a ns3-ai simulation, you can run `docker build -f Dockerfile-train` to build an image containing runtime dependencies only and all your built simulations.
+Inside it, you can start training on our examples right away with e.g. `run-agent train -n ./contrib/defiance/ns3.40-defiance-balance2`.

 ### Semi-automated